edvinlel/Churches/README.md

 Future TODO
 =========

+- Add the Bible
+- Set up an interactive chatroom
 - Use Firebase as a backend
 - Upload more images
 - Let the user swipe for the other images